Determinant: Related notions for non-commutative rings

-For matrices over non-commutative rings, multilinearity and alternating properties are incompatible for n ≥ 2, so there is no good definition of the determinant in this setting.

 For square matrices with entries in a non-commutative ring, there are various difficulties in defining determinants analogously to that for commutative rings.
+Multilinearity and alternation are incompatible for n ≥ 2, so there is no definition preferred by "abstract nonsense".

 A meaning can be given to the Leibniz formula provided that the order for the product is specified, and similarly for other definitions of the determinant, but non-commutativity then leads to the loss of many fundamental properties of the determinant, such as the multiplicative property or that the determinant is unchanged under transposition of the matrix.

-Over non-commutative rings, there is no reasonable notion of a multilinear form (existence of a nonzero with a regular element of R as value on some pair of arguments implies that R is commutative).
-Nevertheless, various notions of non-commutative determinant have been formulated that preserve some of the properties of determinants, notably quasideterminants and the Dieudonné determinant.
-For some classes of matrices with non-commutative elements, one can define the determinant and prove linear algebra theorems that are very similar to their commutative analogs.
+Various notions of non-commutative determinant have been formulated that preserve some of the properties of determinants, notably quasideterminants and the Dieudonné determinant.
+For some classes of matrices with non-commutative elements, one can prove linear algebra theorems that are very similar to their commutative analogs.
 Examples include the q-determinant on quantum groups, the Capelli determinant on Capelli matrices, and the Berezinian on supermatrices (i.e., matrices whose entries are elements of $\mathbb Z_2$-graded rings).
 Manin matrices form the class closest to matrices with commutative elements.

 Calculation

 Determinants are mainly used as a theoretical tool.
 They are rarely calculated explicitly in numerical linear algebra, where for applications such as checking invertibility and finding eigenvalues the determinant has largely been supplanted by other techniques.
 Computational geometry, however, does frequently use calculations related to determinants.

-While the determinant can be computed directly using the Leibniz rule this approach is extremely inefficient for large matrices, since that formula requires calculating $n!$ ($n$ factorial) products for an $n \times n$ matrix.
-Thus, the number of required operations grows very quickly: it is of order $n!$.
+While the determinant can be computed directly using the Leibniz rule this approach is extremely inefficient for large matrices, since that formula requires calculating $n!$ (with $!$ referring to the factorial) products for an $n \times n$ matrix, which makes the asymptotic growth rate of the number of required operations of order $n!$, which is considered to be very quick.
 The Laplace expansion is similarly inefficient.
 Therefore, more involved techniques have been developed for calculating determinants.